 Books & Audio

 J. Krishnamurti was renowned for the penetrating insight and immediacy of his spiritual teachings.
-Radical in his day for seeking truth beyond the boundaries of religion, ideology, or tradition, he declared that "Truth is a pathless land, and you… Read More
+Radical in his day for seeking truth beyond the boundaries of religion, ideology, or tradition, he declared that "Truth is a pathless land, and you cannot… Read More

 Widely recognized as one of the most influential spiritual teachers of the twentieth century, Jiddu Krishnamurti taught that in order for there to be peace in the world, we must each first make peace with ourselves.
 No spiritual path, leader,… Read More